egillespie/asteroids-chrome-ext/README.md

 This is the live-coding example for my (Erik Gillespie's) _Chrome Extensions for Fun and (Non)Profit_ presentation.
 It demonstrates how to add a context menu to any page that loads an in-browser [Asteroids game][1] when clicked.

+Discover more great Lansing meetups and developers at [Lansing.Codes][12].

 ## Resources

 * [Slides][2] for _Chrome Extensions for Fun and (Non)Profit_ by Erik Gillespie